PeterForez/Professional-Scrum-Master-Preparation-PSM1/README.md

 </details>

 ## Adaptation
-If any aspects of a process deviate outside acceptable limits or if the resulting product is unacceptable, the process being applied or the materials being produced must be adjusted.
-The adjustment must be made as soon as possible to minimize further deviation.
+If any aspects of a process `deviate` outside acceptable limits or if the resulting product is unacceptable, the process being applied or the materials being produced must be `adjusted`.
+The adjustment must be made `as soon as possible` to minimize further deviation.

 Adaptation becomes more difficult when the people involved are not empowered or self-managing.
 A Scrum Team is expected to adapt the moment it learns anything new through inspection.